-Divisions: Chief of Staff; General Counsel; Legislative Affairs; Public Information Office
+Divisions: Chief of Staff; Communications\; General Counsel; Legislative Affairs; Public Information

-- Create a clear, centralized, and consistent system for receiving feedback from the community, including a central database with inventory of resources available to meet requests from the community (e.g., data, research, speakers, consultants, subject matter experts) and corresponding front-end online forms. - Identify all available external communication channels and create a process to ensure consistent image, branding, and voice of the District across multiple communication channels. - Partner with media and community groups, including those that provide messaging accessible to those with diverse needs and abilities. - Ensure consistent senior leadership participation in the District's various advisory councils and committees. - Conduct surveys and/or focus groups to determine which communication formats, channels, content type, and frequencies are most preferred by various stakeholder groups; increasingly leverage those approaches which are most preferred and relevant to intended audience. - Establish and enforce consistent procedures and standards around social media usage across the District. - Engage with teachers and students to create social media content, such as videos, etc. - Provide training, preparation, and regular drills to School Board Members, senior leadership team, and school-based administrators on crisis communication, in addition to training on best practices in branding, social media use, and community relations. - △ Streamline redundant communications. - △ Reduce the verbiage in external communications.
+- Establish consistent procedures for partnerships at the District level and the school level.
+Create a clear, centralized, and consistent system for receiving feedback from the community, including a central database with inventory of resources available to meet requests from the community (e.g., data, research, speakers, consultants, subject matter experts) and corresponding front-end online forms. - Identify all available external communication channels and create a process to ensure consistent image, branding, and voice of the District across multiple communication channels. - Partner with media and community groups, including those that provide messaging accessible to those individuals with diverse needs and abilities. - Develop a procedure to Eensure consistent senior leadership participation in the District's various advisory councils and committees. - Conduct surveys and/or focus groups to determine which communication formats, channels, content type, and frequencies are most preferred by various stakeholder groups; increasingly leverage those approaches which are most preferred and relevant to intended audience. - Ensure consistent communications with all elected officials on the local, state, and national level.
+Establish and enforce consistent procedures and standards around social media usage across the District. - Engage with teachers and students to create social media content, such as videos, etc. - Provide training, preparation, and regular drills to School Board Members, senior leadership team, and school-based administrators on crisis communication, in addition to training on best practices in branding, social media use, and community relations. - △ Streamline Reduce redundant communications. - △ Reduce the verbiage in external communications.